BLLORET/Gamebox2019/README.md

 Congratulations!
 You can now test the Gamebox2019

-# The Game
+# The Games

-So you have two little games.
-The hangman and the SliddingPuzzle.
+You have two little games.
+The Hangman and the SliddingPuzzle.

-Let explain their principles:
+Principles:

-- Hangman
+- Hangman (Difficulty: Medium)

 The purpose of this game is to find the hidden word.

 First of all, you have to click on the grey square to make appear a keyboard.
-After that, you can enter some letters if you think that you have found the word then click on the try button.
+After that, you can enter some letter that you think it is in the word, then click on the try button to test it.
-If you've had wrong, the false letters that you have entered are displayed on the top of the scream and you number of tries decreases.
+If you have had wrong, the false letter that you have just entered is displayed on the top of the screen with other letters and your number of tries decrease.

-When the game has finished, you can find your score on the bottom of the scream.
+When the game is over, you can find your score at the bottom of the screen score.

-- SliddingPuzzle
+- SliddingPuzzle (Difficulty: Hard)

-First of all, the puporse of this game is to rebuild the dog's image in 60 seconds otherwise, you will lose.
+The puporse of this game is to rebuild the dog's image in 60 seconds otherwise, you will lose.

-To rebuild the dog, you have 9 cell that you have to replace.
-To move a cell, you must click on the cell near of the grey cell.
+To recreate the dog, you have 9 cells that you have to replace.
+To move a cell, you must click on the cell next to the grey cell.
-This process will reverse the 2 two cells.
+This process will swap the 2 two cells.
-You must continue this mechanism until that you obtain the dog.
-But be fast. you lose after 60 seconds if you don't obtain the dog.
+You must continue this mechanism until you obtain the dog.
+But be fast.
+You lose after 60 seconds if you do not obtain the dog.

-When the game has finished, you can find your score at the bottom of the scream.
+When the game is over, you can find your score at the bottom of the screen score.